George K. Miley: Biography

-After studying at Gonzaga College, Miley obtained his BSc in physics at University College Dublin in the years 1959–1963, going on to complete a PhD in radio astronomy at the University of Manchester in 1968.
-He then became a research associate and assistant scientist at the National Radio Astronomy Observatory until 1970, when he moved to Leiden Observatory as a senior scientist.
+After studying at Gonzaga College, Miley obtained his BSc in physics at University College Dublin in the years 1959–1963, and completed a PhD in radio astronomy at the University of Manchester in 1968.
+He was a research associate and assistant scientist at the National Radio Astronomy Observatory until 1970, when he moved to Leiden Observatory as a senior scientist.

-Miley has filled various positions in Leiden until the present day: He became astronomy professor at Leiden University in 1988, served as the observatory's scientific director 1996–2003, was appointed to a Royal Netherlands Academy of Arts and Sciences Professorship 2003–2008 and continues to serve as a professor of astronomy.
-While Miley remained anchored in Leiden, he accepted several visiting posts: He was as visiting professor at Lick Observatory 1977–1978, and a visiting scientist for the infrared astronomy satellite IRAS at the Jet Propulsion Laboratory 1981–1982.
-From 1984 to 1988, he was senior astronomer and head of academic affairs at the Space Telescope Science Institute in Baltimore, as well as an adjunct professor at Johns Hopkins University.
+He became astronomy professor at Leiden University in 1988, served as the observatory's scientific director 1996–2003, was appointed to a Royal Netherlands Academy of Arts and Sciences Professorship 2003–2008.
+While Miley remained anchored in Leiden, he accepted several visiting posts: He was a visiting professor at Lick Observatory 1977–1978, and a visiting scientist for the infrared astronomy satellite IRAS at the Jet Propulsion Laboratory 1981–1982.
+From 1984 to 1988 he was senior astronomer and head of academic affairs at the Space Telescope Science Institute in Baltimore, as well as an adjunct professor at Johns Hopkins University.

 Miley served as vice-president of the International Astronomical Union from 2006 to 2012, where his focus was on astronomy and development.